 - You want a romantic coastal setting

-- You plan a short Gozo stay
+- You’re planning a short Gozo stay

 - You enjoy being able to walk everywhere